appbaseio/flutter-searchbox/flutter_searchbox/README.md

 ![Basic Example](http://g.recordit.co/N0M8IOYeqT.gif)

-The following example renders an autosuggestion search bar(`search-widget`) with one custom widget(`result-widget`) to render the results.
+The following example renders an autosuggestion [SearchBox](`search-widget`) with one custom widget [SearchWidgetConnector](`result-widget`) to render the results.
 The `result-widget` watches the `search-widget` for input changes and updates its UI when the user selects a suggestion.

 ```dart
 import 'package:flutter/material.dart';